srthkaggrwl/Animal_Detection_and_Warning_System/README.md

 - **Python**: Main programming language for implementing the backend logic.
 - **Ultralytics**: For YOLO model implementation and inference.
 - **OpenCV**: For handling video processing and manipulation.
+- **Wokwi**: For simulating hardware components like LED screens and buzzers.
 - **Git**: For version control.

 ## Setup